geekelo/oilchem-certificate_portal_admin/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites <a name="prerequisites"></a>
-In order to run this project you need:
+To run this project you need:
-  * A basic understanding of React, Redux and Git
+  * A basic understanding of React, Redux, and Git
 ### Usage <a name="usage"></a>
 1. Clone this repo
 2. Run npm install